logo

 Paralegal Certification in Alaska

-Paralegals and legal assistants are currently categorized as legal paraprofessionals in Alaska.
-In this capacity, paralegals and legal assistants are permitted to complete legal tasks under the direct supervision of a qualified attorney but do not require certification to practice.
-However, obtaining voluntary paralegal certification shows a commitment to the field and may provide networking opportunities.
+While certification is not required to practice as a paralegal in Alaska, obtaining voluntary certification shows a commitment to the field and may provide networking opportunities.
 National organizations offer certification programs to maintain a consistent level of competency within the paralegal profession nationwide.
-The National Association of Legal Assistants (NALA, the Paralegal Association); the National Federation of Paralegal Associations (NFPA); and the American Alliance of Paralegals (AAPI) offer voluntary certification programs that are widely accepted by the industry as preparing candidates for professional excellence.
+The National Association of Legal Assistants (NALA, the Paralegal Association); the National Federation of Paralegal Associations (NFPA); and the American Alliance of Paralegals Inc. (AAPI) offer voluntary certification programs that are widely recognized by the industry as preparing candidates for professional excellence.

 Alaska Paralegal Career and Salary Outlook

-LinkedIn is a good research resource where you can search on geography (Alaska or city-level) for “paralegal” to find networking opportunities and also companies most associated with users identifying as paralegals; companies in Alaska with the most LinkedIn users as paralegals include:
+Paralegals in Alaska can find opportunities to work for corporate legal departments, government agencies, and private law firms.
+Paralegals can also find opportunities at corporations, smaller businesses, and state and local government agencies.
+LinkedIn is a good research resource where you can search on geography (Alaska or city-level) for “paralegal” to find networking opportunities, job postings, and companies most associated with users identifying as paralegals; companies in Alaska with the most LinkedIn users as paralegals include:

 • Municipality of Anchorage